desmos-labs/primer/phases/phase-1/setup/README.md

 ```

 :::warning
-Make sure you write somewhere safe the mnemonic phrase that is returned to you as this will be the only way to later recover the account if you need to do so.
+Make sure you have written somewhere safe the mnemonic phrase that is returned to you as this will be the only way to later recover the account if you need to do so.
 Loosing this phrase means loosing access to all your funds.
 :::

 ### 5. Receive some `upotic`